Colorado Criminal Statute of Limitations

 Colorado law sets time limits—called statutes of limitations—for bringing charges in criminal cases.

-In Colorado and most other states, violent crimes generally have longer statutes of limitations, and some crimes (like murder or sexual offense against a child) have no statute of limitations—meaning a criminal case can be filed at any time.
-In certain instances, statutes of limitations are "tolled" (suspended), allowing the government more time to bring a case.
+In Colorado and most other states, time limits for filing criminal charges depend on the offense level, type of offense, or both.
+Violent crimes generally have longer statutes of limitations, and some crimes (like murder or sexual offense against a child) have no statute of limitations—meaning a criminal case can be filed at any time.
+Lower-level offenses, such as misdemeanors, must be charged within 12 to 18 months.
+In certain instances, statutes of limitations are “tolled” (suspended), allowing the government more time to bring a case.

 Like many states, Colorado’s law sets time limits for a host of specific crimes.
 For crimes not specifically listed in the statute, a general statute of limitations applies based on the category of the crime.
 The general time limits are: